 Can you lose money with a 1-year CD?

-Also, each depositor at a Federal Deposit Insurance Corp.
-(FDIC) bank is insured to at least $250,000.
-According to FDIC.gov, no depositor has lost a single cent on FDIC-insured funds as a result of a bank failure.
-If you’re concerned about your FDIC insurance eligibility, you can use the FDIC’s Electronic Deposit Insurance Estimator.
+Also, each depositor at an FDIC-backed bank is insured for up to $250,000.
+No depositor has lost any money on FDIC-insured funds as a result of a bank failure, according to the FDIC website.
+If you’re concerned about FDIC insurance eligibility, use the FDIC’s Electronic Deposit Insurance Estimator.

-It’s also important to factor in inflation.
+It’s also important to factor in rising prices.
 If the rate of inflation is higher than your CD yield, your purchasing power goes down.

 1-year CD vs. other investment accounts

-Before you buy a 1-year CD, it’s important to find out how it stacks up against other types of investment vehicles.
-Read on to find out how 1-year CDs compare to more liquid accounts, like savings accounts and money market accounts.
+Before you buy a one-year CD, it’s important to find out how it stacks up against other types of investment vehicles.
+Read on to find out how one-year CDs compare to more liquid accounts, like savings accounts and money market accounts.

 1-year CD vs. savings account